 Survival/Emergency Kit Items and Basic Uses

 There are many prepackaged survival/emergency kits on the market to choose from.
 However, in my opinion, most of them are junk, put together from very cheaply made, toy-like items that I sure as heck would not trust my life with.
 And, while there are some high-quality kits out there, many of those are loaded with things that are really not essential for genuine survival, or items that may not be appropriate for your specific situation…resulting in wasted space and having to pack unnecessary weight with you.
 I highly recommend building your own kit, based on your own, specific needs, for your specific location, and with trusted, high-quality gear and professional-grade materials.
 I have several different survival kits that I assembled for my own customized use.
 I have a very large kit at home which includes everything I would need to survive an emergency situation for up to several weeks, I have a car-sized kit that I keep in my vehicle or at a campsite, which would keep me alive for up to several days, if not longer, and I also have a handy dandy mini kit that I keep in my backpack when out in the wilds, which provides the basics for shelter, water purification, fire starting, and emergency food rations.
 Keep in mind, too, that it’s a good idea to have several means of acquiring/producing the four essential elements of survival.
 For example, I have three different means of making fire and purifying water in my kit.
 To get you thinking about some things you may wish to include in your own survival kit or kits, I’ll share with you my survival gear list.
 Below are the items I have in my kits and what I use them for.
 As always, I only recommend and promote what I firmly believe is the best gear in the world.
-If you’d like to order any particular item for yourself, just click on the photo.
+If you’d like to purchase any particular item for yourself, just click on the photo below to order through our Amazon affiliate service.

 - Large, wide-mouthed stainless-steel water bottle – A stainless steel water bottle can be used as your primary water container, for boiling/purifying water, as well as cooking.